juju/docs/src/en/troubleshooting-logs.md

 ```

 File `logsink.log` contains logs for all models managed by the controller.
 Its
-contents get sent to the database.
+contents get sent to the database where it is consumed by the `debug-log`
+command.

 !!!
 Note:
     In a [High availability][controllers-ha] scenario, `logsink.log` is not
     guaranteed to contain all messages since agents have a choice of several
     controllers to send their logs to.
 The `debug-log` command should be used
-    for accessing consolidated data.
+    for accessing consolidated data across all controllers.

 <!-- LINKS -->